michalzalobny/3d-renderer-in-c/README.md

 No GPU, or OpenGL.
 Just a C compiler and linear algebra.

-In this project, I'm using the Left-Handed coordinate system.
-Z-values increase when going into the screen.
+In this project, I'm using the Left-Handed coordinate system (Z-values increase when going into the screen).
+I also use column-major matrices layout.

 Check out also the [WebGL 3D engine](https://github.com/michalzalobny/webgl-viewer), that I created after finishing this project.